 Q: If staff are furloughed, would the College continue to pay benefits?

-A: If students don’t return to campus in the fall, necessitating furloughs, your health benefits (medical, dental and vision), will continue for the fall semester.
+A: Health benefits (medical, dental and vision), will continue.
 However, no other benefits, such as dependent scholarship or retirement contributions, will be provided for furloughed staff.

 Q: If we go to furloughs, do we have to reapply for positions or do we keep our positions?